Kris Wright NASCAR CRAFTSMAN Truck Series News and Notes

 Kris Wright on Social Media … To keep up-to-date with the latest news, information and exclusive content, visit KrisWrightMotorsports.com, or connect with Kris Wright on Facebook (/KrisWrightRacing), Twitter (@KrisOnNASCAR) or Instagram (@krisonnascar).

-Catch the Action … The Tyson 250 at the North Wilkesboro Speedway will be televised on FOX on Saturday, May 20,starting at 1:00 p.m.
-(ET) with NASCAR RaceDay: NASCAR Craftsman Truck Series.
-Fans can also tune in to the Motor Racing Network (MRN) and SiriusXM NASCAR Radio for live coverage at 1:00 p.m.
+Catch the Action … The North Carolina Education Lottery 200 will be televised on FS1 on Friday, May 26, starting at 8:30p.m.
 (ET).
-Additionally, the NASCAR CRAFTSMAN Truck Series practice and qualifying sessions at the North Wilkesboro Speedway will air on FS1 on Saturday at 10:30 a.m.
+To kick off the excitement, tune in to NASCAR RaceDay: NASCAR Craftsman Truck Series on FS1 at 8:00 p.m.
+(ET).

+For live coverage of the event, fans can also tune in to the Motor Racing Network (MRN) and SiriusXM NASCAR Radio, both starting at 8:00 p.m.
+(ET).
+If you’re eager to catch the NASCAR CRAFTSMAN Truck Series qualifying, it will be aired on FS1 on Friday at 1:30 p.m.
 (ET).

 FNB provides a full range of commercial banking, consumer banking and wealth management solutions through its subsidiary network which is led by its largest affiliate, First National Bank of Pennsylvania, founded in 1864.
 Commercial banking solutions include corporate banking, small business banking, investment real estate financing, government banking, business credit, capital markets and lease financing.
 The consumer banking segment provides a full line of consumer banking products and services, including deposit products, mortgage lending, consumer lending and a complete suite of mobile and online banking services.
 FNB’s wealth management services include asset management, private banking and insurance.